nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

    \FloatBarrier

 .. figure:: img/boot_iso_0015.jpg
-   :alt: :term:`Kali Linux Forensic Tools`
+   :alt: Kali Linux Forensic Tools
    :align: center
    :width: 600

-   :term:`Kali Linux Forensic Tools`
+   Kali Linux Forensic Tools

 .. raw:: latex

    \FloatBarrier

-:term:`Eject ISO / Web Eject CD-ROM`
+Eject ISO / Web Eject CD-ROM
 -------------------------------------

 There are two methods to eject an ISO from the virtual CD-ROM drive:

-1. Using the Autopsy :term:`ForensicVM Client Plugin` interface.
+1. Using the Autopsy ForensicVM Client Plugin interface.
 2. Using the web screen interface.

 Below are detailed steps for each method:

-Method 1: Eject using the Autopsy ForensicVM Client :term:`Plugin Interface`
+Method 1: Eject using the Autopsy ForensicVM Client Plugin Interface
 *****************************************************************************

 **Step 1: Activate the "Eject" Function**